-BY INTERNET USING YOUR COMPUTER BY TELEPHONE BY MAILING YOUR PROXY CARD

-Registered Owners Visit 24/7 www.virtualshareholdermeeting.com/ANGO2022.
-Registered Owners in the U.S. and Canada dial toll-free 24/7 1-800-6903 Cast your ballot, sign your proxy card and send by free post was driven by our high technology platforms including Auryon, Mechanical Thrombectomy (which includes AngioVac and AlphaVac) and Nanoknife.
+. • BY INTERNET USING YOUR COMPUTER BY TELEPHONE BY MAILING YOUR PROXY CARD • Registered Owners Visit 24/7 www.virtualshareholdermeeting.com/ANGO2023.
+Registered Owners in the U.S. and Canada dial toll-free 24/7 1-800-690-6903 Cast your ballot, sign your proxy card and send by free post

-FISCAL YEAR 2022 PERFORMANCE HIGHLIGHTS
+FISCAL YEAR 2023 PERFORMANCE HIGHLIGHTS

-We were pleased with our results in fiscal year 2022 as we continued our strategic transformation into a growth-oriented, technology driven company that will allow us to serve larger and faster growing markets.
-Driven by the returns from the ongoing strategic transformation and focus on key technology platforms, in fiscal year 2022, our net sales grew 8.7%.
-Growth
+During fiscal year 2023 we continued our strategic transformation into a growth-oriented, technology driven company that will allow us to serve larger and faster growing markets.
+Driven by the returns from the ongoing strategic transformation and focus on key technology platforms, in fiscal year 2023, our net sales grew 7.1%.
+Growth was driven by our Med Tech segment, which includes Auryon, Mechanical Thrombectomy (which includes AngioVac and AlphaVac) and Nanoknife.